-MSSB is the custodian and provides you with written confirmation of securities transactions, and account statements at least quarterly.
-You may waive the receipt of trade
+MSSB may serve as the custodian and provide you with written confirmation of securities transactions, and account statements at least quarterly.
+You may waive the receipt of trade confirmations after the completion of each trade in favor of alternative methods of communication where available.
+You may also receive mutual fund prospectuses, where appropriate.
+Services may also be provided to clients who engage third-party custodians.